fieldtrip/website/workshop/madrid2019/tutorial_stats.md

   the permutation distribution.
 Remember that **[ft_freqstatistics](/reference/ft_freqstatistics)** approximates the permutation distribution by means of a histogram with a Monte Carlo approximation of the true permutation distribution.
 In this tutorial, we use cfg.numrandomization = 500 to keep the computational time low.
 In general you should set this to a higher value (1000 or up).
-If it turns out that estimated p-value is very close to the the critical alpha-level (0.05 or 0.01), you should increase this number.
+If it turns out that estimated p-value is very close to the critical alpha-level (0.05 or 0.01), you should increase this number.

 - We use **cfg.design** to store information about the independent variable